davidcalhoun/davidbcalhoun.com/hugo/content/posts/2019-10-07-my-half-marathon-hiking-half-the-appalachian-trail.md

 ## General life lessons learned on the Appalachian Trail

-* It's very comforting to be able to have one big goal (Maine), and being able to see your concrete progress towards that goal in the form of miles traversed and miles remaining.
-It gives meaning to all that you do each day.
-Too bad life in general isn't structured this way automatically, but I suspect it can help to setup life in a similar way: set big goals, then find a way to track your progress towards those goals
+* It's very comforting to be able to have **one big goal** (Maine), and being able to see your concrete progress towards that goal in the form of miles traversed and miles remaining.  **It gives meaning to all that you do each day**.
+Too bad "real life" in general isn't structured this way automatically, but I suspect it can help to learn the lesson from this and apply this to your "real life" off the trail: set big goals, then find a way to track your progress towards those goals each day.
+It also distinguishes hiking from traveling in general, the latter of which can be very aimless and goal-less.
-* It's ok to let others pass you by.
+* **It's ok to let others pass you by**.
 They are setting their own pace.
 Hike your own hike.
 * You're not going to get along with everyone, and that's ok.
-But you need to learn how to tolerate others.
+But you need to **learn how to tolerate others**.
-* You can get by with surprisingly little, and you can carry it all on your back - over boulders and over entire mountains.
+* **You can get by with surprisingly little**, and you can carry it all on your back - over boulders and over entire mountains.

 <figure itemprop="image" itemscope="" itemtype="http://schema.org/ImageObject" class="center">